Amelia Lily: Artistry

 Lily credits Pink as her major musical influence and idol.
 She also admires Kelly Clarkson, and cited her as her hero during The X Factor, singing one of her songs in the show's quarter final, "Since U Been Gone".

 Personal life

 Lily is a Type 1 diabetic, having been diagnosed with the condition aged three.
 She is the half-sister of Any Dream Will Dos Lewis Bradley.
 Her father, John Barry Oliver, was the manager of Billingham Town.
-Lily and her partner, Eddie McQueen, welcomed their first baby called Pearl on 23 May 2025 after a pregnancy kept secret.
+Lily and her partner, Eddie McQueen have a daughter, born in 2025.